Biological safety cabinets (BSCs) are used at the University as a primary means of

 The Biosafety Office manages the University’s contract for the annual certification of all biological safety cabinets.
-BioTech Balancing is the approved vendor for performing the annual certification of biological safety cabinets, including any required maintenance or repairs.
+Technical Safety Services is the approved vendor for performing the annual certification of biological safety cabinets, including any required maintenance or repairs.
 You can contact the vendor directly at:

 BSC Moving, Lifespan and Decommissioning

 It is a common practice to move permanently installed biosafety cabinets (BSCs) to other locations within a laboratory or to other laboratories.
 BSCs should not be moved without consultation with the Biosafety Office.

 The current lifespan of a BSC is approximately 15 years.
 After 15 years, replacement parts may or may not be available due to electrical or mechanical changes at the factory or industrial part suppliers.
 BSCs have evolved through the years with many improvements in containment, ergonomics, serviceability, and energy efficiency.
 These issues should be considered when making decisions on BSC repair versus replacement.

 No BSC should be sent to a landfill or a recycling facility as a BSC, it should be